Day6: 2024–present: Return from military, Fourever, Band Aid and The Decade

 On February 16, 2024, it was announced that Day6 had been filming a music video for a March comeback, marking the group's first comeback since starting their military service in 2021.
-Day6's eighth EP Fourever and its lead single "Welcome to the Show" were released on March 18, following which they sold out all three days of their first 360-degree concert totalling 33,000 seats held at Jamsil Indoor Stadium in Seoul from April 12, 2024, to April 14, 2024.
+Day6's eighth EP Fourever and its lead single " Welcome to the Show" were released on March 18, following which they sold out all three days of their first 360-degree concert totalling 33,000 seats held at Jamsil Indoor Stadium in Seoul from April 12, 2024, to April 14, 2024.

 On April 10, 2024, Day6 won the Best Band Award at the inaugural 'Asia Star Entertainer Awards 2024' (ASEA 2024) held at K Arena Yokohama, Japan.

 Day6 held their third fanmeeting 'I Need My Day', at the Jamsil Indoor Stadium from June 21, 2024 to June 23, 2024.

 Day6 released their ninth EP Band Aid on September 2, 2024.
 The EP was supported by the lead single "Melt Down".

 On December 27, 2024, Day6 won their first daesang award since their debut at the Korea Grand Music Awards held at the Inspire Arena in Incheon, South Korea.
 The band brought home the 2024 Grand Performer Award, along with Best Band and Best Song awards.

 Day6 made history by being the first K-band to ever perform at the Gocheok Sky Dome for their 2024 Christmas concert, The Present 2024.

 Day6 released a digital single, entitled "Maybe Tomorrow", on May 7, 2025.
 The digital single consisted of two tracks, including the title track "Maybe Tomorrow".

 On May 9, 2025, Day6 became the first K-band to perform at the KSPO Dome for the final stop of their third world tour, Forever Young: Finale.
 The concert set history with the largest audience in history, with a total of 96,000 audience members over the span of the 6-day concert.

 On June 18, 2025, it was announced that the group would be dropping their music road movie, "6DAYS" in August.
 The movie was released domestically, followed by an international release.
 The movie sold 30,000 tickets within the first four days of its release in South Korea, and surpassed 40,000 during the second weekend.

 Day6 made history to be the first K-band to perform at the Goyang Stadium for their 10th anniversary tour.
 They had successfully sold out their concert as well.

 The group released their fourth studio album, The Decade on September 5, 2025.

+They released their first holiday single "Lovin' the Christmas" on December 15.

+The group held a 360-degree special concert for three nights at KSPO Dome titled "The Present" 2025, between December 19 to 21.